EddieChoCho/tech_notes/SQL/MySQL.md

 ### Keywords
 * OFFSET: like page, start with 0 index
+* UNION v.s.
+UNION ALL
+    * UNION command combines only distinct values of the result set of multiple SELECT statements.
+    * UNION ALL command combines the result set of multiple SELECT statements (allows duplicate values, which has better performance).

 ### Consideration for null case
 * Soltuion-1: Take the result as a temp table